Chronic bee paralysis virus: Virology

 Chronic bee paralysis virus shares similarities to the virus families Nodaviridae and Tombusviridae, but CBPV is distinct enough from the two existing families and consequently is considered a new family of viruses.
 As a result, CBPV has yet to be fully classified.

 Chronic bee paralysis virus is a single-stranded positive-RNA virus with five fragments, two large fragments and three small fragments.
 The first large fragment is suspected to encode an RNA-dependent RNA polymerase, as it possesses 8 conserved domains of an RNA-dependent RNA polymerase.
 The second large fragment is thought to encode for the virus capsid protein, which is reported to be a capsid protein of 23.5 kDa and four polypeptides of 75, 50, 30 and 20 kDa.
 The virus capsid is hypothesized to have icosahedral symmetry.

-Chronic bee paralysis virus is also found to facilitate the growth and reproduction of a satellite virus, called Chronic bee paralysis associate satellite virus (CBVA), which has three small (+) single-stranded RNA fragments.
+Chronic bee paralysis virus is also found to facilitate the growth and reproduction of a satellite virus, called Chronic bee paralysis associate satellite virus (CBPSV), which has three small (+) single-stranded RNA fragments.
 The three small (+) single-stranded RNA fragments appear inconsistently in the Chronic bee paralysis virus, which lends to the idea that the three RNAs are not components of CBPV but of a satellite virus that relies on CBPV activity in order to proliferate.
-Additionally, the three small RNA fragments each have molecular weights of 0.35 x 106 (1100 nucleotides), which exactly matches the molecular weights of the three (+) ssRNA fragments of CBVA.
+Additionally, the three small RNA fragments each have molecular weights of 0.35 million (1100 nucleotides), which exactly matches the molecular weights of the three (+) ssRNA fragments of CBVA.